 About St. Joseph Cemetery

-St. Joseph Cemetery of Appleton, Wisconsin is a Catholic Cemetery dedicated to providing a beautiful and peaceful resting place for the faithfully departed.
-We welcome all Catholics, their families, and members of all faiths.
+St. Joseph Cemetery of Appleton, Wisconsin is a non-profit Catholic Cemetery dedicated to providing a beautiful and peaceful resting place for all Catholics, their families, and members of all faiths.

 What We Offer:

-In-Ground and Above-Ground Services for Traditional and Cremation
+In-Ground and Above-Ground Availibility for Traditional and Cremation Interments

 * Single and Family Lots